will-clarke/wclarke.net/src/stories/2021-04-10--chronoportal.md

 The radiation-resistant robots that inspected the site after the tragedy discovered strange remains.
 At the centre of the catastrophe, the rescue droids found fragments of distinct structures.

 They unearthed a metal frame made of an alloy that scientists were able to identify but had no idea how to synthesise.
-Other organic lattices
+Other organic lattices and bizarre crystaline structures were also found on the site.
+The metal structure was almost completely destroyed while the strange lattices and crystals were less harmed.

-, organic lattices and alien crystals.
-The metal structure was almost completely destroyed while the organic lattice and strange crystals were less harmed.
-There were three golden orbs around the same size as footballs which scientists determined was some rugged way to store information.
+The portal was now certainly broken.

-The portal looked like it was now broken, but it could have been working for hundreds of years.
+But in another timeline, it may have worked.
+Time may have passed.
+Cultures may have risen and fallen.
+Technology may have improved.
+At various times, people may have wanted to change their past.
+Or they may have wanted to keep their past.
+Wars may have raged over their most important resource; time & access to the past.